JustinWhalley-Carleton/SYSC3303-Project/Project/README.txt

 		*idle.java
 	- ElevatorButton.java
 		*represents a button within the elevator
+	- ElevatorSubsystem.java
+		*communicates with scheduler
 	- Elevator.java
-		*communicates with scheduler
+		*responds to messages for elevator

 Scheduler:
-	- pass the message from elevator to floor and vice versa
+	-Scheduler.java
+		*send/receive messages to/from elevator and floor subsystems *store states
+	-ElevtState.java
+		*store a state of an elevator
+	-FloorState.java
+		*store a state of a Floor

 test:
 	- Test.java